The Irish accent, judging from some of Hollywood's attempts at it over the years, must surely be one of the most difficult for actors to master.

 It's a kind of bizarre concoction of various Irish regional accents - a little bit of Dublin, a touch of Northern Ireland - that slips into American every fifth sentence or so.

 It's astonishing that Colin Farrell, a native Dubliner, didn't think of saying to Spacey, "What the f**k, Kevin?!
 No one in Ireland, and I mean no one, talks like that!
 Now go get a voice coach and give the Oirish accent a rest!"

 This mustn't have happened - and indeed, the director, Thaddeus O'Sullivan, himself an Irishman, somehow failed to spot that Spacey's co-star, Linda Fiorentino, had an equally ridiculous accent.
 Shame on both O'Sullivan and Farrell for not spotting these...

 It remains a mystery why this film actually got made, when John Boorman's The General - a movie about the same thing - came out before it, and is vastly superior.

 Tommy Lee Jones in Blown Away

 One of the other stock Irish characters in Hollywood movies is the Irish terrorist.
 (For example, Sean Bean in Patriot Games, Brad Pitt in The Devils Own, Richard Gere in The Jackal, etc.)

-Perhaps the worst bad Irish accent offender from the Irish terrorist category is Tommy Lee Jones' portrayal of Ryan Gaerity in Blown Away, above and beyond the worst Northern Irish accent you are every likely to hear.
+Perhaps the worst bad Irish accent offender from the Irish terrorist category is Tommy Lee Jones' portrayal of Ryan Gaerity in Blown Away, above and beyond the worst Northern Irish accent you are ever likely to hear.
 Real-life Northern Irish terrorists must have been disgusted that their movement could be insulted with such a woeful accent.

 Julia Roberts in Michael Collins